 But what if you're unsatisfied with the first offer you receive?
 Chances are you'll have to start over if you want to work with another carrier.
 This underscores the importance of performing your due diligence every step of the way.

 Shopping for disability insurance can be frustrating and time-consuming.
-But knowing what to expect at each of these five steps can definitely help faciliate the process.
+But knowing what to expect at each of these five steps can definitely help facilitate the process.

 - Research your policy needs.